jbuncle/wordstats/README.md

 ## Running

-There are a number of commands available through the `./local-dev.sh` utility script, otherwise you can use the commands below.
+There are a number of commands available through the `./local-dev.sh` utility script, otherwise you can run the Rest API (on http://localhost:8080/) using the commands below.

 ### Run with Maven